About the interactive content webinar

 It’s important to know how to balance what you’re asking of the user with what you’re offering.
 For example, if you’re using a product recommender that is a promotional content piece, you shouldn’t start it with a long lead-gen form.
 On the other hand, if you’re giving the user an educational assessment that gives them custom business advice, you might want to use a lead form before they see their results.

-If you are going for increased social media engagement and you picked the personality test.
-Encourage people to share their results.
+If you are going for increased social media engagement, use a personality test and encourage people to share their results.

-Always have a strategic follow-up plan about what you want to do with the information gained with the interactive content.
+Always have a strategic follow-up plan about what you want to do with the data gained with the interactive content.